Welcome

 In the Chalice Town of the broken wheel where Jarlath rested and hung his tack they speak a secret tongue self mocking.

-From "The Sidewalk of Dreams"
+From "The Sidewalk of Dreams" by Seamus Ruttlegde.
+0

 The ruins at Kilbannon, near Tuam, Co.
 GalwayTuam lies 32km north of Galway City on the N17 major route.
 It owes its origin according to legend, to the broken chariot wheel which St. Jarlath took as a sign to found his monastic settlement here in the 5th century.
-Tuam, the probable capital of Ireland during the 12th century, when the High King Rory O’Connor was in residence.
-During this period the O’Connors endowed Tuam with the processional Cross of Cong (now in the National Museum), and are associated with the ornamental High Crosses (now in St. Mary’s Cathedral).
+Tuam, the probable capital of Ireland during the 12th century, when the High King Rory O?Connor was in residence.
+During this period the O?Connors endowed Tuam with the processional Cross of Cong (now in the National Museum), and are associated with the ornamental High Crosses (now in St. Mary's Cathedral).
 Tuam's location on the N17 makes it a natural dormitory town of Galway city, but it also has many fine local industries.

 Other Towns / Villages